AlexBaranowski/bash-bushido-book/chapters/08-event-designator.md

 ```
 As said before, this is the most popular event designator usage and one that you can find in nearly every Bash course.

-## Invoking a command by number in the history.
+## Invoking a command by number in the history
 Sometimes, it's easier to list a subset of commands than to search it
 interactively.
 Then you can leverage on event designator by invoking it with
 `![NUBMER]`.
 Look at the following example: